U-Ar/full-br-index/README.md

 The full br-index in this repository is the enhanced version of the br-index with additional data structures.
 In addition to extensions and locate, it supports _left-contraction_ and _right-contraction_, which are the inverse operations of _left-extension_ and _right-extension_.
 There are time-space trade-offs based on the value of the parameter *bl*.
 The recommended value is around 15, and it is set to 8 by default.
 The supports of the five key operations enable complex searches.
 As an example we implement the _Maximal Exact Matches_ query in _src/bri-mem.cpp_.

+The index is constructed by the _Prefix-Free Parsing_ method.
+Suitable for highly repetitive huge text collections.
+The rather simple in-memory construction is also supported (-i option for _bri-build_), but it takes time and consumes memory.

 ## System Requirements

 - This project is based on [sdsl-lite](https://github.com/simongog/sdsl-lite) library.
 Install sdsl-lite beforehand and modify variables SDSL_INCLUDE and SDSL_LIB in _CMakeLists.txt_.

-- This project has been tested under gcc 7.5.0 and gcc 12.1.0.
+- This project has been tested under gcc 7.5.0, gcc 8.4.0 and gcc 12.1.0.

 ## How to Use